The History of the Martin D-45

 By 1980, the finish on the headstock became smoother (though some 1979 models with the older finish still exist).

-As you can see, the wood grain is clearly visible in the left image, whereas the surface is smooth in the right image.
+As you can see, the wood grain is clearly visible in the image on the left, whereas the surface is smooth in the image on the right.

 Starting this year, the color of the hard case changed from the so-called "Blue Case" to a "Black Case" (though the shape remained the same).
 Consequently, the color of the interior lining also changed from blue to brown.